scottaxcell/cs555-assignment2/README.md

     * print success/fail of file operation

 ## Notes
+* All peers are assumed to have the same port, this is vital.
 * store connected peer tcp connections using the registration id
 ### Join protocol
 * new peer (X), get random peer (A) from discovery node